moneroexamples/private-testnet/README.md

  - *testnet*   - Run on testnet.
 The wallet must be launched with --testnet flag.
  - *no-igd*    - Disable UPnP port mapping.
  - *hide-my-port* - Do not announce yourself as peerlist candidate.
- - *testnet-data-dir* - Specify testnet data directory.
+ - *data-dir* - Specify testnet data directory.
  - *p2p-bind-ip* - Interface for p2p network protocol.
  - *log-level*  - Log level.
  - *add-exclusive-node* - Specify list of peers to connect to  only.
 If this option is given the options add-priority-node and seed-node are ignored.